reimund/Tych-Panel/readme.txt

 Installation
 ============

-1. Unzip the archive
-2. Use Adobe Extension Manager to install the ZXP file that corresponds to your Photoshop version.
+1. Use Adobe Extension Manager to install the ZXP file that corresponds to your Photoshop version.

    Photoshop CC 2014:        tychpanel_cc.zxp.
    Photoshop CS5 / CS6 / CC: tychpanel_cs.zxp.

-3. Show the panel by going to Window / Extensions / Tych Panel in Photoshop.
+2. Show the panel by going to Window / Extensions / Tych Panel in Photoshop.

 Manual installation (CS 5 / CS 6 / CC only)